Oil in longest rally in two years as vaccines boost demand hopes

 Some analysts forecast supply will undershoot demand in 2021 as more people get vaccinated and start going away on trips and working in offices.

+“It should be a strong second half of the year and oil prices are a reflection of that,” said Craig Erlam, Senior Market Analyst of OANDA Europe.
+“Momentum remains with the rally so it may not be long until WTI joins Brent in $60 territory.”

-Additional reporting by Aaron Sheldrick and Alex Lawler; editing by Jan Harvey, Kirsten Donovan and David Gregorio
+Additional reporting by Aaron Sheldrick and Alex Lawler; Editing by Marguerita Choy and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.